timt1961/internetmonitor_pod/README.md

 Runs a grafana frontend, with prometheus, blackbox and speedtest containers

 ## Installation
-copy the monitor directory to your desired location.
-I typically put this in /srv/monitor on my system Add the nginx snippet to your nginx configuration
+Copy the monitor directory to your desired location.
+I typically put this in /srv/monitor on my system.
+Add directories `grafana_data` and `prometheus_data` in your copy of the monitor directory.

+Add the nginx snippet to your nginx configuration

 Double check the settings in grafana.ini; make sure you have the correct domain name